cjmcdonald42/mxMoodle/docs/GENERAL_FILE_STRUCTURE.md

 defined('MOODLE_INTERNAL') || die;
 ```

 The rest of this documentation discusses various elements of commonly used page types.
 For more information about internal files, you should read the relevant API documentation from the [List of Core APIs](https://docs.moodle.org/dev/Core_APIs) and refer to relevant files in our [templates directory](/docs/templates/).
-For more information about our custom form and table abstractions, you should also refer to our [API Layer documentation](/docs/API_LAYER.md).
+For more information about our custom table, form, and email notification abstractions, you should also refer to our [API Layer documentation](/docs/API_LAYER.md).

 ___